Sickboy78/MMM-Homematic/README.md

 This module makes use of the [XML-API](https://github.com/hobbyquaker/XML-API), which must be installed on your HomeMatic CCU to read the sensor values from.

+This module supports output of text, icons and text or icons only.

 ![screenshot_01](screenshot_01.png)

 ![screenshot_02](screenshot_02.png)

 ![screenshot_03](screenshot_03.png)

 ## Installation